 Mega Man, Sonic, and Pac-Man have racing suits in the second round of amiibo support.
 Mega Man's suit in particular got much rejoicing, as it shows Nintendo still cares about him.

-A returning track for DLC pack 2 includes...
+Among the tracks included in the second DLC pack 2 are...
 Baby Park?! and Big Blue?!

 One of the new vehicles is a white race car called the P-Wing.